CopernicaMarketingSoftware/Documentation/MS/en/databases/edit-collection-name.md

 Use this form to edit the name of a collection.

 A name can contain alphanumeric characters and underscores.
-It can contain spaces as well, but it can't start or begin with a space.